-Name of child: Date of birth of child: Nature of concern: (e.g. identified concern/disclosure/radicalisation) Location of incident/disclosure: Time of incident/disclosure: Detail of concerns: What you saw, what you heard, in the child's words.
-Include brief, accurate details and who else was present.
-Was it 1st or 2nd hand information?
-Distinguish between fact and opinion.
+Name of child: Date of birth of child: Nature of concern: (e.g. identified concern/disclosure/radicalisation) Location of incident/disclosure: Time of incident/disclosure: Detail of concerns: What you saw, what you heard, i was present.
+Was it 1 st or 2 nd hand information?
+Distinguish in the child's words.
+Include brief, accurate details and who else n between fact and opinion.